Charles ffrench-Constant: Education and early career

 ffrench-Constant gained an MA in Physiology from the University of Cambridge and an MB, BChir in Medicine from Middlesex Hospital in 1980.
 As a graduate student in the laboratory of Martin Raff at University College London, ffrench-Constant discovered that there are small numbers of oligodendrocyte progenitor cells (OPCs) in cell suspensions prepared from adult rat optic nerves.
 He gained his PhD in neuroscience from UCL in 1986.
 Following a postdoctoral fellowship at Massachusetts Institute of Technology, he returned to Cambridge and took up a postdoctoral fellowship at the Wellcome/CRC institute (now the Gurdon Institute).

 Later career

 ffrench-Constant started his own laboratory in Cambridge in 1991, focusing on developmental and regenerative biology.
-From 1999–2007 he was Professor of Neurological Genetics at Cambridge.
-In 2007, he moved to become Professor of Medical Neurology at the University of Edinburgh.
-He has been co-Director of the Anne Rowling Regenerative Neurology Clinic since 2012 and from 2010–2015 was Director of the Centre for Regenerative Medicine.
+From 1999 to 2007 he was professor of neurological genetics at Cambridge.
+In 2007, he moved to become professor of medical neurology at the University of Edinburgh.
+He has been co-director of the Anne Rowling Regenerative Neurology Clinic since 2012 and from 2010 to 2015 was director of the Centre for Regenerative Medicine.

-In March 2021, the University of East Anglia announced that ffrench-Constant had been appointed as Pro-Vice-Chancellor for the faculty of Medicine and Health Sciences, starting June 2021.
+In March 2021, the University of East Anglia announced that ffrench-Constant had been appointed as pro-vice-chancellor for the faculty of Medicine and Health Sciences, starting June 2021.